petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/securing-web-services/configuring-content-security-policy-headers.md

 | `script-src-attr` | Specifies the sources from where you can load inline script event handlers like onClick.   |
 | `style-src`       | Specifies the sources from where you can load stylesheets.                                 |

-* Values - Values complement directives by specifying the approved origins to load resources from.
+**Values:** Values specify the approved origins to load resources from.
 Below are examples of some commonly used values.
 In addition to these, you can also specify URLs.

 | Value            | Description                                                                                                |
 | :--------------- | :--------------------------------------------------------------------------------------------------------- |